xMizu/module-one-final-project-guidelines-nyc-web-062419/README.md

 # Ruby QuickNews

-This a program created to connect users with the latest trending news in various countries (United States, United Kingdom, and Canada).
-We also implemented a comment section for our users to get to know one another and are able to be informed on the go.
+This app give users access to trending news from various countries.
+It also connect users with one another through the comment section.
+The app is tailored for people who are on the go but still want to keep connected to world events.

 ## Features
  - Create User profile